Azure/Industrial-IoT/README.md

 * Select `Next`
 * Select `Submit` to send your configuration down to IoT Edge
-* When you have started IoTEdge on your edge device and the docker container `iot-edge-opc-publisher` is started, you can check out the log output of OPC Publisher either by using `docker logs -f iot-edge-opc-publisher`or by checking the logfile (in our example above `d:\iiotegde\pub-test-publisher.log` content.
+* When you have started IoT Edge on your edge device and the docker container `iot-edge-opc-publisher` is started, you can check out the log output of OPC Publisher either by using `docker logs -f iot-edge-opc-publisher` or by checking the logfile (in our example above `d:\iiotegde\pub-test-publisher.log` content.

 ## Important when using a container

-### Access to the Publisher OPC UA server
+### Access to the OPC Publisher OPC UA server
-The Publisher OPC UA server listens by default on port 62222.
+The OPC Publisher OPC UA server listens by default on port 62222.
 To expose this inbound port in a container, you need to use `docker run` option `-p`:

     docker run -p 62222:62222 microsoft/iot-edge-opc-publisher <applicationname> [<iothubconnectionstring>] [options]